Day 1

 Riding: No riding.

-After lunch, explore the fascinating town of Cafayate including places like the canyons Quebrada de las Conchas and Garganta del Diablo, the ampitheatre and rock formations like El Sapo (the frog) that were shaped by the wine.
+After lunch, explore the fascinating town of Cafayate including places like the canyons Quebrada de las Conchas and Garganta del Diablo, the ampitheatre and rock formations like El Sapo (the frog) that were shaped by the wind.

 Day 10